virtualritz/liquidmaya/branches/animalia/trunk/README.txt

 There also is a GNU make makefile to compile with the Visual C++ Toolkit 2003 (which is free and includes the Microsoft C++ compiler and linker).
-You thus need to have the Visual C++ Toolkit 2003and Cygwin (for make) installed.
+You thus need to have the Visual C++ Toolkit 2003 and Cygwin (for make) installed.
 The build process is the same as described for Linux above.